pocketbird/guidelines/BMI.md

 Follow Harry Roberts's 80:20 rule.
 If putting a design into code is causing you to over-nest and write complicated code, take a step back, re-think your process, and see if maybe a small design tweak can fix the problem.
 It's important to *all* developers that the code be clean, maintainable, extensible, and small.
 It's okay to make design tweaks for the sake of code.
 Code is as much a priority to a developer as design/art is to a designer.

-## Editor configs, etc.

-1. Use comments!!!
-Comments slow down your *immediate* work but, speed up all *future* work (including the work of any developer who has to figure out how to read your code)
-2. Remove Trailing Whitespace
-3. Indent/Tab = TWO (2) spaces, *not four (4)*.
-4. Ensure newline at end of file
-5. Translate tabs to spaces

 ## Git Syntax

 ### Commits